raghvendra5688/Druggability/README.md

 # Druggability
 Consensus of ML, Computational Biology and Chemistry approaches for druggability of FDA approved drugs against all human proteins.

+Goal is to obtains druggability scores for approximately 4,200 FDA approved drugs against ~20k human proteins where sequence is available from UniProt and structure obtained from [AlphaFold Database](https://alphafold.ebi.ac.uk/).

 ## Data Folder Organization:

 ### Number of unique drugs with their status and having at least 1 target, transporter or enzyme associated